-Luckily, Covent Garden is so central you'll never be too far from your serviced apartment, so you can head home to rest after carrying all those bags!
+You'll never be too far from our Covent Garden apartments, so you can head home to rest after carrying all those bags!

 Covent Garden tube station is on the Piccadilly Line – it’s a tiny and very busy station with lift access to street level (unless you prefer the 193 steps), so it’s sometimes better to get off at Leicester Square and walk the 300 yards to Covent Garden.